msradam/magicbox-routing-api/README.md

 ## In-Progress
 * Travis CI integration
-* MongoDB storage for graphs
+* PostgreSQL storage for graphs
 * Kepler.gl interface as a frontend
 * Additional API endpoints to extend functionality